Shay Knighten

-Marshaylee Knighten is an American professional softball player for the USSSA Pride and current assistant head coach for the San Diego Toreros softball team.
-She previously played college softball for Oklahoma, where she led the team to four consecutive Women's College World Series appearances from 2016 to 2019, and won the national championship as a Freshman in 2016 and Sophomore in 2017.
+Marshaylee Knighten (born September 13, 1997) is an American former professional softball player for the USSSA Pride and current assistant head coach for the San Diego Toreros softball team.
+She previously played college softball for Oklahoma, where she led the team to four consecutive Women's College World Series appearances from 2016 to 2019, and won the national championship as a freshman in 2016 and sophomore in 2017.
 She was named WCWS Most Outstanding Player in 2017.